irmen/Pyro5/docs/source/clientcode.rst

     Tell Pyro to use pickle as serializer for outgoing communication, by setting the ``SERIALIZER`` config item to ``pickle``.
 For instance, in your code: :code:`Pyro4.config.SERIALIZER = 'pickle'` or set the appropriate environment variable.

-Server code configuration
-    Tell Pyro to accept pickle as incoming serialization format, by including ``pickle`` in the ``SERIALIZERS_ACCEPTED`` config item list.
-For instance, in your code:
-    :code:`Pyro4.config.SERIALIZERS_ACCEPTED.add('pickle')`.
-Or set the appropriate
-    environment variable, for instance: :code:`export PYRO_SERIALIZERS_ACCEPTED=serpent,json,marshal,pickle`.
-    If your server also uses Pyro to call other servers, you may also need to configure it as mentioned above at 'client code'.
-This is because the incoming and outgoing serializer formats are configured independently.

 .. index:: release proxy connection